 {\bf Evaluating explanations.} The unavailability of ground-truth explanations and fact that explanations may be susceptible to adversarial attacks ~\citep{heo2019fooling,dombrowski2019explanations} makes it difficult to evaluate them ~\citep{samek2016evaluating,samek2021explaining}.
 A recent literature on {\it sanity checks} has shown that these principal difficulties non-withstanding, many explanations fail even the most basic tests such as parameter randomization \citep{adebayo2018sanity,adebayo2020debugging,kindermans2019reliability, arun2020assessing}.
 Another approach to assess attributions is to evaluate whether they are able to highlight discriminatory features \cite{hooker2019benchmark,shah2021input}.
 In applications, it is important to assess the effect of explanations on different human decision makers \citep{narayanan2018humans,miller2019explanation}.

-{\bf Image manifolds.} The long-standing hypothesis that natural image data concentrates around a low-dimensional image manifold is supported by a number of empirical studies \citep{weinberger2006unsupervised, fefferman2016testing}.
-However, the exact properties of these manifolds remain unknown \citep{aamari2019nonasymptotic}.
-Shao et al. \citep{shao2018riemannian} investigate the properties of manifolds generated by deep generative models and find that they have mostly low curvature.

-{\bf Alignment of the implicit density model with the ground truth class-conditional density model.} Srinivas and Fleuret \citep{srinivas2020rethinking} have proposed that gradient-based explanations are more interpretable the more the density model that is implicit in the classifier $f$ is aligned with the ground truth class-conditional density model.
+{\bf Alignment of the implicit density model with the ground truth class-conditional density model.} Srinivas et al. \citep{srinivas2020rethinking} have proposed that gradient-based explanations are more interpretable the more the density model that is implicit in the classifier $f$ is aligned with the ground truth class-conditional density model.
 While this criterion is much more explicit than the manifold hypothesis (it specifies what explanations should be) and also broader since it applies whether or not the data lies on a manifold, it is closely connection to the manifold hypothesis.
 If the data concentrates uniformly around a low-dimensional manifold, then alignment of the implicit density model with the ground truth class-conditional density model implies that the model gradient is aligned with the tangent space of the data manifold.
 We formally prove and discuss this connection in appendix \ref{apx:connetion_srinivas}.

-\section{Overview of our approach: Measuring alignment with the data manifold}
+\section{Overview of our approach: Measuring alignment with the image manifold}

-We want to evaluate the following hypothesis: A gradient-based feature attribution $E\in\mathbb{R}^d$ at a point $x\in\mathcal{M}$ is more structured and explanatory the more it is aligned with the tangent space of the data manifold at $x$.
-In order to do this, we have to measure the alignment of attributions with the tangent space of the data manifold.
-Below we first give a background on data manifolds, tangent spaces and explanation algorithms; then we detail our evaluation approach.
+We want to evaluate the following hypothesis: A gradient-based feature attribution $E\in\mathbb{R}^d$ at a point $x\in\mathcal{M}$ is more perceptually-aligned the more it is aligned with the tangent space of the image manifold at $x$.
+In order to do this, we have to measure the alignment of attributions with the tangent space of the image manifold.
+Below, we first give a background on manifolds, tangent spaces, and explanation algorithms; then, we detail our evaluation approach.